illuria/jailer/README.md

 99d6c13c  Active  7    99d6c13c.armbsd13  -     -
 ```

 This means that Jail `99d6c13c` is using an ***inherited*** network stack, which is **NOT SECURE** for production use.
-In the next part, we will configure jails with restricted and isolated network stacks.
+In the next part, we will configure Jails with restricted and isolated network stacks.

 ### Restricted networking on an external interface